jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Wew, I'm testing - and it's working, except these missed extruder-only moves really don't do us any good.
 Also, the z-motor crashed, so I'll up the current there (and should replace these all with closed loop anyways).

 I think I'll make the push tonight to fix the extruder only moves, so that I can maybe get a cube out to show off tomorrow.
 Otherwise, I am nearly done with this trip around the dev cycle.

+### E-Only Moves

+the code I'm missing in my smoothie roll is in robot.cpp from `962`.

 ## 2021 01 23